 It’s important for you to understand that benefits you receive through disability insurance provided and paid for by your employer, with before-tax dollars, would be subject to both federal and state income tax.
 This means that what you thought was a $10,000 a month benefit could turn out to be more like $6,000 a month (assumes a 40% tax rate), depending on your federal and state tax brackets.

 The benefits of coverage you buy and pay for with your own after-tax dollars are generally not going to be taxed.
 Supplementing employer coverage can help fill in the gap in disability benefits left by taxation.
 Consult your tax advisor.

 Your employer-provided group disability insurance is not yours to take with you if you leave your job.
-Disability insurance you buy and pay for yourself is yours and will remain with you as you move through your career.
-Maintaining your own disability income insurance as a supplement to your employer provided disability coverage allows you to protect your income in the future if you change jobs or if your health changes and you can no longer secure coverage on your own.
+Disability insurance you buy and pay for yourself is yours and will remain with you as you move through your career as long as premiums are being paid.
+Maintaining your own disability income insurance as a supplement to your employer provided disability coverage allows you to help protect your income in the future if you change jobs or if your health changes and you can no longer secure coverage on your own.

 Disability insurance is designed to provide you an income if you’re unable to work due to a covered disabling illness or injury.
 And while you may have coverage through your employer, that coverage on its own may not provide the benefits you may need to meet your financial obligations.
 Is that a risk you’re willing to take?
 A trusted insurance specialist with physician focused insurance expertise can help you explore your options to secure the right amount of physician disability income insurance to help protect yourself and your financial future.

 8am – 5pm (M-F, CT)

 Your work is unique; our insurance plans should reflect that.
 With the only plans sponsored by the American Medical Association (AMA), we tap into the power of over one million physicians to offer you competitive rates and benefits from top insurance companies.